Firm History

 Practical Legal Experience Taught The Old-Fashioned Way

 Formal legal education was rare in those days.
 Aspiring lawyers trained in the offices of other lawyers, reading law books and observing the practice of their mentors.
 They were required to appear before a superior court judge for “examination”; if they passed, they were admitted to the bar.
-William Anderson died unexpectedly at 28; nevertheless, Clifford Anderson continued to study under Lanier, was admitted to the bar in 1852 at age 19 and immediately joined Lanier’s practice, known then and for many years after as “Lanier and Anderson.
-The age difference was never a problem; the two men had complementary talents and were admired for industry, amiability, intellect and probity.
+William Anderson died unexpectedly at 28; nevertheless, Clifford Anderson continued to study under Lanier, was admitted to the bar in 1852 at age 19 joining Lanier’s practice, known then and for many years after as “Lanier and Anderson”.
+The two men had complementary talents and were admired for industry, amiability, intellect and probity.
 In an era when lawyers tended to practice alone or change partners frequently, only Lanier’s death in 1893 ended their remarkable partnership.

 The firm’s involvement in public service got off to an early start.
-Clifford Anderson was a member of the Confederate Congress prior to the end of the Civil War.
-In 1856, he was named judge of the newly established City Court of Macon.
+In 1856, Clifford Anderson was named judge of the newly established City Court of Macon.
 After serving a year, he recommended that it be abolished.
 Subsequently, he was elected to the Macon City Council and, later, to the state legislature.
-He was Georgia’s attorney general from 1880 to1890, earning praise from notables like former governor Nat Harris, who described him as “probably the ablest and, on many accounts, the most remarkable practitioner before the bar at this time in the state.”
+He was a member of the Confederate Congress prior to the end of the Civil War.
+He was Georgia’s attorney general from 1880 to 1890, earning praise from notables like former governor Nat Harris, who described him as “probably the ablest and, on many accounts, the most remarkable practitioner before the bar at this time in the state.”

 A Family Legacy